tensorflow/docs-l10n/site/ja/README.md

 ### Additional Do not translate

-We left the `community` directory untranslated because it is a a contribution guideline for the global communities.
+We left the `community` directory untranslated because it is a contribution guideline for the global communities.